buchanae/cwl/readme.md

 The command line tool is far from stable, and needs work before becoming useful.

 The [process](./process) library is highly experimental.
 Processing CWL tools and workflows in a robust manner is not a trivial task.

+## CLI

+The `cwl` command line tool includes a few commands for loading, inspecting, and experimental support for running commands.
+See the [releases](https://github.com/buchanae/cwl/releases) page to download the command line tool binary.

 ## Usage (CLI)